-As a sports fan, Sarah-Jane started out as a runner at Sky Sports News after graduating from University.
-Eventually moving to ITV, Sarah-Jane became a regional sports reporter for ITV Central in the Midlands in 2002.
+Sarah-Jane started out her career as a runner at Sky Sports News after graduating from University.
+Eventually moving to ITV, Sarah-Jane became a regional sports reporter for ITV Central in the Midlands.

-As well as presenting the 6pm news programme Central Tonight, she went on to anchor regional sports shows for the channel, such as Central Soccer Night and Hancock’s Half Time alongside comedian Nick Hancock and motoring programme Pulling Power.
+As well as presenting the 6pm news programme Central Tonight, she went on to anchor regional sports shows Central Soccer Night and Hancock’s Half Time alongside comedian Nick Hancock and motoring programme Pulling Power.

-Not afraid of new challenges, 2014 saw Sarah-Jane take part in Sky’s documentary series Riding the Dales which took novice cyclists from zero to Tour de France in 5 months.
-Along with four fellow Sky faces, she undertook a gruelling training regime and completed the first stage of the Tour de France, a 190km route from Leeds to Harrogate over the Yorkshire Dales, just weeks before the pro riders.
+Never afraid of new challenges Sarah-Jane took part in the TV documentary series Riding the Dales which took novice cyclists from zero to Tour de France in 5 months.
+Along with other TV personalities she undertook a gruelling training regime and completed the first stage of the Tour de France, a 190km route from Leeds to Harrogate over the Yorkshire Dales, just weeks before the pro riders.

-That same year, as a champion of women in sport, Sarah-Jane was proud to host the Sports Women of the Year awards, live on Sky Sports in association with the Sunday Times which celebrates women at every level of sport both amateur and professional.
+Championing women in sport and in sports broadcasting, Sarah-Jane is proud to host the Sports Women of the Year Awards live on Sky Sports in association with the Sunday Times which celebrates women at every level of sport both amateur and professional.

-Sarah-Jane has also hosted dinners and Q&A sessions for Google, Amnesty International, the League Manager’s Association (LMA), and Chance to Shine charity amongst others.
+Sarah-Jane has also hosted dinners and Q&A sessions for organisations including GoogleUK, Amnesty International and the League Manager’s Associations.

-A firm believer in ‘strong not skinny’, Sarah-Jane is an ambassador for Virgin Active gyms and advocates a healthy body image whatever size or shape that may be, completing her first London Marathon in 2015.
+A firm believer in ‘strong not skinny’ Sarah-Jane is an ambassador for Virgin Active gyms and advocates a healthy body image whatever size or shape that may be.
+She completed her first London Marathon in 2015.